 How Music Regulates Your Sleeping Patterns

-Doctors prescribe thousands of sleep aids a year -- many have side effects and are addictive.
+Doctors prescribe thousands of sleep aids a year.
+Of those thousand(s), many have side effects and are addictive.
 Music, itself, acts as a natural sleep aid, and its only side effect is that you might have to buy Spotify Premium.

 In this post, we will discuss the use of music therapy for: